jeremy-was/Django_Blog_Translator/README.md

-# django blogging site with translator
+# Python Django blogging site with translator

 App for blogging, and language translation (using python library googletrans)